SAMRO Bursary South Africa 2021 – 2022

 ABOUT THE COMPANY – SAMRO

-The SAMRO Foundation are involved in sponsorship and outreach programmes within the Arts field.
-They offers some of the biggest bursary and scholarship awards for music students in the country, with over R1-million awarded to music students in bursaries within 2017.
+The SAMRO Foundation is involved in sponsorship and outreach programmes within the Arts field.
+They offer some of the biggest bursary and scholarship awards for music students in the country, with over R1-million awarded to music students in bursaries within 2021.

 In the last 50 years, they have invested in excess of R100-million in the form of scholarships, bursaries and commissions, in order to support the cultural landscape, music heritage and various industry enrichment projects of our country.